beskay/ERC721-Snapshot/README.md

 Simple script for creating a snapshot of all token holders + corresponding balances of an ERC721 contract.
 Data is being stored using Supabase.

+Added functionality of merkle tree whitelisting: Merkletree gets generated out of snapshotted addresses, Merkle root gets displayed in console, Merkle proof for each address is being stored in the database.

+Clientside script can pull proof from database when a whitelisted (snapshotted) address wants to mint, if proof is correct smart contract permits mint, if not it reverts.

+See also my Merkle tree whitelist repo for more info.

 ## Installation

 Clone this repo and run